-This particular recipe is not low carb, low net carb or anything else of a weight loss category and intended for paleo, paleo-ish and whole30 only, I’m afraid.
-Something to be enjoyed purely for as healthy deliciousness.
+This particular recipe is not low carb, low net carb or anything else of a weight loss category and intended for paleo and paleo-ish only, I’m afraid.
+Something to be enjoyed purely for healthy deliciousness.

 I can honestly say this is a filling meal for two all by itself and doesn’t really need a recommendation to go with it.
 However, just in case you do opt for it as a side dish I would probably recommend quite a plain meat go with it: possibly Simple Roast Chicken or Juicy Pan Fried Pork Chops.

 And Here It Is: Butternut and Bell Pepper Curry